Andereoo/TkinterWeb/README.md

 * Most CSS pseudo-elements, such as `:hover` and `:active` are also supported.

 **JavaScript:**
 * Javascript only partly supported at the moment.
+   * To use JavaScript, PythonMonkey must be installed.
-See [Using JavaScript](https://tkinterweb.readthedocs.io/en/latest/javascript.html) for more information and [DOM Manipulation with TkinterWeb](https://tkinterweb.readthedocs.io/en/latest/dom.html) for information on manipulating the document through Python.
+* See [Using JavaScript](https://tkinterweb.readthedocs.io/en/latest/javascript.html) for more information and [DOM Manipulation with TkinterWeb](https://tkinterweb.readthedocs.io/en/latest/dom.html) for information on manipulating the document through Python.
-* To use JavaScript, :py:mod:`PythonMonkey`  must be installed.

 **Images:**
 * TkinterWeb supports nearly 50 different image types through PIL.
 However, in order to load Scalable Vector Graphic images: